dart-lang/language/working/1426-extension-types/feature-specification-implements-rep.md

 conflict there is always an error if both have a member named `m`.
-With a non-inline/non-inline conflict we just need to check that the signature is well-defined; there is no way the representation object could have two conflicting implementations named `m` at run time.*
+With a non-inline/non-inline conflict we just need to check that the signature is well-defined; there is no way the representation object could have two conflicting implementations named `m` at run time, but we do need to know how to call it safely.
+(In all cases we know that _DV_ does not redeclare `m` because there is no conflict if it does.)*

 *An implementation may choose to implicitly induce forwarding members into _DV_ in order to enable invocation of members of `R1 ..
 Rk`.
 However, such